queens-satellite-team/Space-School/lab4c/lab4c.md

    [] The data is properly getting sent to the SD card.
   **Stretch Goal Checklist**:
    [] Get a code review from someone on the team to see if there are ways to improve your code and make it more efficient.
-   [] Upload your code to a GitHub repository.
+   [] Create a GitHub repositor for your ToastSat team & upload your code to it.

 # 2 - Create Circuit Diagram
-When we come back from winter break we are going to jump into soldering and creating a wiring diagram will facilitate this process.
+When we come back from winter break we are going to jump into soldering.
+Having a wiring diagram ready will make this easier!
 ### What is a circuit diagram?
 A circuit diagram is a simple visual representation of the physical connections and physical layout of an electrical system or circuit.
 It shows how the electrical wires are interconnected and can also show where sensors and components are connected to the system.
 With this diagram you should be able to answer questions such as which pins on the arduino do I connect my temperature sensor to? or what value is the resistor for my LED?
 ### How can you create a circuit diagram?